-At the CAPE-OPEN 2020 Annual Meeting, Dr Jasper van BATEN (AsmterCHEM), the developer contracted by CO-LaN to create COBIA, reported (PDF) on the current status of COBIA (CAPE-OPEN Binary Interop Architecture).
+At the CAPE-OPEN 2020 Annual Meeting, Dr Jasper van BATEN (AsmterCHEM), the developer contracted by CO-LaN to create COBIA, reported (access PDF here) on the current status of COBIA (CAPE-OPEN Binary Interop Architecture).
 Unfortunately technical issues prevented the presentation to be recorded.

 Jasper begins by giving a short summary of what COBIA is: a middleware.
 This original concept was advocated for and presented on October 30, 2012 at a session of the CAPE-OPEN conference held within the AIChE 2012 Annual Meeting.